solairen/pihole/README.md

 ### About:
-This ansible script installs PiHole container on Ubuntu, Debian.<br/>
+This ansible script installs PiHole container on Ubuntu.<br/>
 According to [PiHole](https://github.com/pi-hole/docker-pi-hole) documentation, Ubuntu contains its DNS that will be disabled during the installation process.<br/>
 The last step of the installation process is to set DNS to PiHole (host) IP address.

 ### Supported OS:
-* Debian 9/10
-* Ubuntu 18.04/20.04
+* Ubuntu 20.04

 ### Prerequisites
 * [Ansible](https://docs.ansible.com/ansible/latest/index.html)